gargpriyank/IBM-Edge-Workshop/docs/edge-workshop-admin.md

 compute machines, clusters and edge services.
 After completion of this workshop, admins will be able to:
 - Deploy IEAM 4.2 on OpenShift Cluster with automated provisioning.
-- Manage lifecycle of edge services.
+- Manage life cycle of edge services.

 ## Prerequisites
 - Cloud Skills – Red Hat OpenShift, Kubernetes.